 SECTION 5.
 Voting.
-Each member shall be entitled to only one (1) vote upon each matter submitted to a vote at a meeting of the members.
+Each member shall be entitled to only one (1) vote upon each matter submitted to a vote of the members.
 All questions shall be decided by a vote of a majority of the members voting thereon in person except as otherwise provided by law, the articles of incorporation or these bylaws.